-The initial three chapters has set the background on some of the basic market concepts that you need to know.
-At this stage it becomes imperative to address a very basic question – Why do companies go public?
+The initial three chapters have set the background on some of the basic market concepts you need to know.
+It becomes imperative to address a fundamental question at this stage – Why do companies go public?

 A good understanding of this topic lays down a sound foundation for all future topics.
 We will learn new financial concepts during the course of this chapter.

 4.2 Origin of a Business

 Before we jump ahead to seek an answer as to why companies go public, let us spend some time figuring out a more basic concept – the origins of a typical business.
 To understand this concept better, we will build a tangible story around it.
 Let us split this story into several scenes to get a clear understanding of how the business and the funding environment evolve.

 Imagine a budding entrepreneur with a brilliant business idea – to manufacture highly fashionable, organic cotton t-shirts.
 The designs are unique, has attractive price points, and the best quality cotton is used to make these t-shirts.
 He is confident that the business will be successful and is enthusiastic about launching the idea into a business.

 As a typical entrepreneur, he is likely to be hit by the typical problem – where would he get the money to fund the idea?
 Assuming the entrepreneur has no business background, he will not attract any serious investor at the initial stage.
 Chances are, he would approach his family and friends to pitch the idea and raise some money.
 He could approach the bank for a loan, but this would not be the best option.

 Let us assume that he pools in his own money and convinces two of his good friends to invest in his business.
 These two friends are investing in the pre-revenue stage and taking a blind bet on the entrepreneur called the Angel investors.
 Please note, the money from the angels is not a loan; it is actually an investment made by them.